 New England has much more to offer than a talented football team and the flagship L.L.
 Bean store.
 Along the coast, you can take in beautiful views of the water while discovering what different cities have to offer.
 From delicious dishes like fresh oysters and lobster rolls to psychic readings and historical lighthouses, here’s our guide to the best New England coastal towns you should plan on seeing.

 A trip to this Maine coastal town, or New England in general, isn’t complete without eating your weight in fresh seafood.
 The Shop at Island Creek Oysters is the perfect place to try some freshly shucked oysters on the half shell with fresh lemon and specialty snacks like smoked trout rillette with garlic confit and mustard seeds.

 Afterwards, venture to downtown Portland’s Old Port District to explore the local shops and pick up something new.
 After some retail therapy, discover the famous lighthouses within reach of Portland like the Spring Point Ledge Lighthouse and the Portland Head Light.

 When you’re ready to retire, rest your head at the Portland Regency Hotel & Spa.
 Another wonderful option just outside the city in Brunswick is The Daniel.
 Full of history and culture, the hotel dates back to the early 1800s and provides both modern luxury and touches of vintage character.

 Best known for the Salem witch trials in the 1600s – which you can explore at the Salem Witch Museum – the city definitely celebrates its history, especially in the fall.
 Dive deep into the local traditions by getting a tarot card reading.
 If you’re a fan of the movie “Hocus Pocus,” you can visit the sites throughout the city that appeared in the movie.

-Stop for a quick bite to eat and a take-away coffee at Gulu-Gulu Cafe before exploring the local boutiques.
+Stop for a quick bite to eat and a take-away coffee at the quirky Gulu-Gulu Cafe before exploring the local boutiques.
 After enjoying surf and turf or a lobster roll at Sea Level Oyster Bar, end your explorations with a stay at the historic Hawthorne Hotel.